OMGAMESERVER/omgameserver-engine/README.md

 # omgameserver
-Game server based on java in core and lua as frontend for logic
+Online multiplayer game server engine based on java in core and lua as frontend for logic